samTheHacker/webpack-demo-app/readme.md

-Following the Modern React Bootcamp course
+## Based on Modern React Bootcamp by Colt Steele